aaronparker/aaronparker.github.io/_posts/2016-04-12-enable-appv-uev-windows-10.md

 ---
 Enabling the App-V client and UE-V client in Windows 10 Enterprise Build 14316 via PowerShell and viewing the behaviour of filter drivers for each client.

-If you&#8217;re following Microsoft App-V and [User Experience&nbsp;Virtualization (UE-V)](https://technet.microsoft.com/en-au/windows/hh943107.aspx), then you&#8217;re probably aware that these products are being built into Windows 10 Enterprise (and presumably Windows Server 2016).
+If you're following Microsoft App-V and [User Experience&nbsp;Virtualization (UE-V)](https://technet.microsoft.com/en-au/windows/hh943107.aspx), then you're probably aware that these products are being built into Windows 10 Enterprise (and presumably Windows Server 2016).
 This means no longer having to download and install each client - it will already be available in Windows and just requires enabling to use.

 I previously tweeted a view of the App-V and UE-V client files available in the latest build: